bfeif/personal-website/content/posts/why-i-always-use-cdfs/index.md

 - 75th percentile value of the data;
 - 100th percentile value (i.e. maximum) of the data

-This information is readily available in both box and whisker plots and CDFs, but it is quite ambiguous in histograms:
+This information is readily available in both Box Plots and ECDFs, but it is quite ambiguous in histograms:

 ![PDF and Histogram of Normal Distribution](/images/normal-histogram-boxplot-ecdf.png "PDF and Histogram of Normal Distribution")

 And there it is.
 We can see:
-- from the box and whisker plot, that the 25th percentile is about `-0.6`, the median `0`, and the 75th percentile about `0.6`;
+- from the Box plot, that the 25th percentile is about `-0.6`, the median `0`, and the 75th percentile about `0.6`;
 - from the ECDF, the 25th percentile is about `-0.6`, the median `0`, and the 75th percentile about `0.6`;
 - from the histogram... well, we can't really see much.
 We can guess that the median is at about `0`, but that's about it, and it's only really because of the symmetry of the data.

 That's right!
-With all this talk of histograms, I forgot to mention: the box and whisker plot is decidedly redundant!
-Though it's true that it can do something that the histogram cannot, it is but a shadow of the CDF.
+With all this talk of histograms, I forgot to mention: the Box Plot is decidedly redundant!
+Though it's true that it can do something that the histogram cannot, it is but a shadow of the CEDF.

 ## 2. ECDFs Remain Relatively High-Integrity Under Low Data Volume.
 So far in this article, we've only considered data of `10,000` draws from a normal distribution.
 How do things start to look when we decrease the amount of data?
 Let's have a look: